What is Meditation

 Once, on a motorcycle trip in South India, a tailor sewed buttons onto my new Indian shirt, which, after just a month of wear, was ready for repair.
 As he worked, the tailor sang songs honoring his God, pointing towards the eye of the needle leading to heaven.
 When I got the shirt back, I discovered the new buttons were sewn on the wrong side!

 A tailor!
-That's where the fun stops.
+That's where the fun stops ... or begins.

 All these wonderful craft performances were executed by the same illusive Indian who doesn't quite see the point in being present in this world.
 This perspective stems partly because the world is seen as an illusion and partly due to the disdain he faces for engaging in manual labor.
 Naturally, this also affects his ability to take responsibility for the quality of his craftsmanship.